Overview

 - Log in to the Wealthsimple mobile app

-- Under Accounts, scroll down and select + Add an account
+- From the Home page, scroll down and select Add or move account

 - Select Open a new account